melindali255/InstagramClone/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I had some trouble adding the Instagram logo and formattting it to be displayed properly in the app.

 ## Open-source libraries used